akostrik/stage_telegram_python/README.md

 After having installed and configured all noted above, enjoy the service http://localhost:5173/

 ## Technical details of the deveppement
-_To unserstant this section, the reader should have basic knowledge of the teminologie of computer sciences_
+_To unserstand this section, the reader should have basic knowledge of the teminology of computer sciences_
 ### The parameters of the application
 - The characteristics of the propaganda
 - [The text of the characteristics request](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20request%20characteristics)